Rio 2016 Olympiad: 2013 - 2016

-For the first World Cup of the 2012 season in Belgrade, Nathaniel raced in the men's eight with James Foad, Alex Partridge, Richard Egington, Tom Ransley, Mohamed Sbihi, Greg Searle, Matthew Langridge and (cox) Phelan Hill.
+For the first World Cup of the 2012 season in Belgrade, Nathaniel raced in the men's eight.
 The crew won a silver medal, finishing 3 seconds behind the German eight.
 For the second World Cup in Lucerne, Nathaniel raced with Cameron Nichol in the second men's pair and won the "B final", finishing 7th overall.
-In Munich, the same pairing finished 9th.
+At Munich World Cup the same pairing finished 9th.

 Nathaniel raced in the men's four at the 2010 World Rowing U23 Championships in Brest, Belarus where he won a silver medal.
-After winning their heat and semi-final, the four were contenders for gold but could not catch the fast starting Italians winning a creditable silver ahead of Australia.
+After winning their heat and semi-final, the four won a creditable silver ahead of Australia.
 Nathaniel also raced in the men's eight at Munich and Bled World Cups in 2010 winning bronze and gold respectively.
 He then went with the British Team to the World Rowing Championships on Lake Karapiro, New Zealand, as a spare.

 He was the men's sweep spare at the 2009 World Championships in Poznan.
 This followed a successful season in which he won a bronze medal at the World U23 Championships in the men's eight and raced in the second men's four at the Munich World Cup regatta.

-Domestically Nathaniel has also achieved success, notably winning the Prince Albert Challenge Cup, the student coxed fours event, at Henley Royal Regatta in 2007.
+Nathaniel started rowing at St Leonard's School at age 12.
+He has represented Great Britain at various levels during his rowing career, and has also achieved success domestically within rowing, notably winning the Prince Albert Challenge Cup, the student coxed fours event, at Henley Royal Regatta in 2007.